vish6760/ironic-image-builder/README.md

 Required Packages:
 Before running the script, install the necessary dependencies:

-### **This IPA image build process has been tested on an Ubuntu 20.04 virtual machine, but you are welcome to test it on other distributions as well. **
+### **This IPA image build process has been tested on an Ubuntu 20.04 virtual machine, but you are welcome to test it on other distributions.**

 ### 1️⃣ **Clone the Repository**
 ```bash